Between the ages of 12 and 17, many teens experiment with drugs of all kinds. Alcohol, marijuana, cocaine, heroin, prescription drugs, and others.

 Statistics on Teen Drug Use

-The National Institutes of Health keep close track of the numbers of teens abusing drugs and which drugs they use at different ages.
+The National Institutes of Health keep close track of drug use in teens, including number of teens abusing drugs and which drugs they use at different ages.
 Some of the numbers add up to high percentages of teens using drugs of all kinds and opening themselves up to the development of drug addiction.
 By the time teens reach the 12th grade, many have abused drugs and alcohol and some have gone on to develop drug and alcohol addiction:

 - Approximately 48.2 percent of high school seniors reported abusing drugs of some kind.